forestdb/forestdb.org/models/bkmt-scalar-implicature.md

 first place; since the joint inference model restricts knowledge the speaker needs a way to circumvent the issue of accidentally providing false information.
 That being said, what situation presents this issue?
-A situation in which the speaker has observed 0 red apples of course.
+A situation in which the speaker has observed 0 red apples, of course.
 We can see this is exactly what the pragmatic listener believes when we visualize observed with the “null” utterance.

 When we visualize access (or total observed) the pragmatic listener already knows